Lightbulb socket: Construction and materials

-The construction of a lampholder socket defines and limits its intended use.
+The construction of a lampholder socket defines and limits its intended primary use.
 Ceramic insulation can withstand considerably higher operating temperatures than bakelite or other plastics.
 The electrical components and wires must be designed to carry the intended current plus a safety factor.

 The contact surface area, thickness and conductivity of the metal, connection methods and maximum operating temperature must all be considered in the design of a new socket.
 In addition, mechanical factors such as shape of the socket, fixture mounting and attachment, lamp support, ease of re-lamping and total cost of manufacture must be considered.
 Sockets designed for ordinary household and industrial use have much more design leeway than those used in precision applications.

 The lampholder must be located far enough from the filament that the metals with the lowest melting point will remain solid.
 Historically this metal was a tin/lead solder whose melting point might be as low as 180 °C Due to the thermal changes from ambient temperature to full operating temperature, the design of a socket must allow for a considerable amount of expansion and contraction.
 Spring elements are required to accommodate these dimensional changes.
 However, the temperature at which a metal loses its spring is far below the melting point.
 This is why some older sockets that no longer work can be restored by prying up the base spring slightly.

 Lampholder failures are usually caused by mechanical abuse or by overheating.
 A socket with a built-in switch is far more likely to fail in normal use as the switch parts wear out.
 Insulation failures are usually caused by impacts or by difficulty inserting or removing a lamp.
 Sockets used outdoors or in damp areas often suffer from corrosion which can cause the lamp to "stick" in the socket and attempts to change a lamp can result in breakage of either the lamp or the lampholder.
 The corrosion is not only environmentally produced but may be a result of the current flowing through the parts when there is appreciable resistance between the parts.
 Fixtures in such environments may require gaskets or other waterproofing methods to prevent buildup of moisture in the socket area.